RBS shares rise on talk of possible Abu Dhabi stake buy

-LONDON, March 27 Shares in Britain's state-owned Royal Bank of Scotland rose sharply on Tuesday after people familiar with the matter told Reuters that Britain had held talks to sell part of its stake in RBS to Abu Dhabi investors.
+LONDON Shares in Britain's state-owned Royal Bank of Scotland (RBS.L) rose sharply on Tuesday after people familiar with the matter told Reuters that Britain had held talks to sell part of its stake in RBS to Abu Dhabi investors.

 RBS was up 4.8 percent at 29.07 pence in early morning trade - still well below the average 49.90 pence price at which the British taxpayer acquired its stake in the bank.